ggerganov/llama.cpp/examples/main/README.md

 The `--n_predict` option controls the number of tokens the model generates in response to the input prompt.
 By adjusting this value, you can influence the length of the generated text.
 A higher value will result in longer text, while a lower value will produce shorter text.
 A value of -1 will cause text to be generated without limit.

 It is important to note that the generated text may be shorter than the specified number of tokens if an End-of-Sequence (EOS) token or a reverse prompt is encountered.
 In interactive mode text generation will pause and control will be returned to the user.
 In non-interactive mode, the program will end.
 In both cases, the text generation may stop before reaching the specified `n_predict` value.
+If you want the model to keep going without ever producing End-of-Sequence on its own, you can use the ``--ignore-eos`` parameter.

 ### RNG Seed